Fall International Timeline

 Deadline: July 15

-We must receive a Final Secondary School Transcript and an official Proof of Graduation or completion of secondary education program before you matriculate to Emerson College.
-Some of our international students will need to receive a credential evaluation of their transcripts and diploma.
+We must receive proof of graduation or completion of secondary education program before you matriculate to Emerson College.

 You do need a Credit Evaluation if: